Mouride Order: Relationship with Reform Movement

-As in other parts of West Africa and the wider Muslim world, the return of students from the Salafist and Wahhabist-influenced Islamic universities in the Middle East brought a new Islamic Reform movement to Senegal post-Second World War.
+As in other parts of West Africa and the wider Muslim world, the return of students from the Salafist and Wahhabist-influenced Islamic universities in the Middle East brought a new Islamic revivalist movement to Senegal post-Second World War.
 As these movements rejected many of the Sufi traditions and foundations that marked Islam in West Africa, and had been linked to the idea of an “Islam noir” by French colonial administrators, they opposed the marabouts, their cooperation with the French colonial system, and their authoritarian position inside Senegal’s religious system.

 The Mourides’ strong economic position and political influence (see below), system of unconditional submission to their marabouts, and focus on labour over prayer, made them a natural target of the reformers.
 The importance of marabouts and saints in Mouride thought was seen as shirk.
 This also extended to locations, with reformers opposing the central role of the holy city of Touba and the Mouride tradition of spending significant amounts of money to transport dead relatives to be buried in the city.
-On a more popular level, the eccentricities of the Baye Fall have also been associated with the Mourides as a whole and been used to criticise them by various non-Mourides.
+On a more popular level, the eccentricities of the Baye Fall have also been associated with the Mourides as a whole and have been used to criticise them by various non-Mourides.

 However, the central role of Mourides in Senegal has meant that even some Salafist-inspired reform movements have, over time, softened anti-maraboutic stances in order to focus on other issues, at times even cooperating with notable Mourides in order to gain popular support and pursue goals appealing to most Muslims.
-Other types of reform have come from inside the Mouride order, with younger marabouts drawing inspirations from reformists and West African Pentecostalism.
+Other types of reform have come from inside the Mouride order, with younger marabouts drawing inspiration from reformists and West African Pentecostalism.
 They combine these inspirations with aspects of traditional Mouride beliefs, offering new forms of worship removed from the gerontocratic traditional order and incorporating modern media while calling for a return to a mythologised Mouride past of rejecting authority.
 These interactions and new movements highlight Islamic Studies professor Rüdiger Seeseman’s argument that rather than treating Sufism and reform Islam as unchanging and opposed, these movements interact and lead to new forms of thoughts which incorporate beliefs to best address the situations they find themselves in.

 Influence in Senegal

-Mural on a wall in Dakar, Senegal, showing Amadou Bamba, Ibrahima Fall and Serigne Fallou.
+Mural on a wall in Dakar, Senegal, showing Amadou Bamba, Ibrahima Fall and Serigne Falllou.